Treasurys Steady After Tuesday's Gains

-U.S. government bonds were little changed Wednesday as the market kept to a tight range ahead of Friday's jobs report.
+U.S. government bonds edged lower Wednesday as the market kept to a tight range ahead of Friday's jobs report.

 Continue Reading Below

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.255%, according to Tradeweb, compared with 2.253% Tuesday.
+The yield on the benchmark 10-year Treasury note settled at 2.264%, compared with 2.253% Tuesday.
 Yields rise when bond prices fall.

-Wednesday's small move came after a fairly large one Tuesday, when investors scooped up bonds following a batch of lackluster economic data, including a sharp decline in auto sales.
+Wednesday's move marked a small reversal after investors scooped up bonds Tuesday following a batch of lackluster economic data, including a sharp decline in auto sales.

-Bond prices typically rise on weak economic data, because lackluster growth can contain inflation, which chips away at the fixed returns of bonds.
+Bond prices typically rise on weak economic data, because lackluster growth can limit inflation, which chips away at the fixed returns of bonds.

-Before Tuesday, recent data has for the most part confirmed that the economy continues to expand at a slow but steady pace, while inflation remains muted despite a tightening labor market.
+Before Tuesday, recent data had largely confirmed that the U.S. economy is expanding at a slow but steady pace, while inflation remains muted despite a tightening labor market.

 Given that mixed economic backdrop, most investors expect the Federal Reserve to start slowly reducing its Treasury debt holdings in the fall, while holding off on raising interest rates again until December at the earliest.